SamuelWall/BlockBuilderAR/README.md

 ## How to make changes to the script

    In order to make changes to the code, you should make changes to index.js in the src file.
 After changes are made, open a command window in the repository and input npm i (make sure you have npm installed).
 After that finishes input npm run build.
-After any change to index.js is made you'll need to input npm run build to make your changes apear in thhe editor.
+After any change to index.js is made you'll need to input npm run build to make your changes apear in the editor.

 ## How to use the app